reach-sh/reach-lang/docs-vue/src/overview.md

 ```

-Then Reach will instead start up a private Algorand devnet image and use the Algorand connector.
+then Reach will start up a private Algorand devnet and use the Algorand connector.
 The developer does not need to change anything about their program because Reach is entirely agnostic to the consensus network choice during deployment.

 The same goes for Conflux: